Why is President Trump so bothered by the opinions of Ann Coulter?

 It is also extraordinary how open these two are regarding their flaws.
 Coulter claims that she is a “Christian first and a mean-spirited, bigoted conservative second.”
 Trump describes himself as an “instinctual person.”
 He clearly has difficulty apologizing and expects loyalty while giving none.
 Neither is beyond openly using cruelty to belittle others.
 In fact they enjoy mockery.

 The dynamic of this relationship is explained by the nature of their opposing Sun Signs.
 Trump is a Gemini and Coulter is a Sagittarius.
 Their OUTER experiences, even when similar, are interpreted quite differently.
-On the whole Trump exists more in the moment and deals with particulars whereas Coulter has a broader comprehension of history and its implications.
+On the whole Trump exists more in the moment and deals with particulars whereas Coulter’s comprehension of history and its implications is somewhat more comprehensive.

 Trump and Coulter experience a strong attraction as they challenge one another’s viewpoints.
 Right now they are on the same side.
 The possibility exists that that one of them could go too far and threaten the other.
 “When people wrong you, go after those people, because it is a good feeling and because other people will see you doing it,” Trump braggs.
 “I always get even.”